 Hosts can also create an event-wide leaderboard that ranks attendees for their overall participation in the event.
 On the BigMarker platform, hosts can assign points for any desired engagement actions (like attending a sponsor booth), then offer prizes for attendees with the highest point totals.
 Some prize ideas include mailed swag boxes, access to exclusive networking opportunities, a free trial or discounted service or comped entries to future events.

-The point of sponsorships is exposure—not just the brand’s name and logo, but what they do, what they produce, who they work for.
+The point of sponsorships is exposure — not just the brand’s name and logo, but what they do, what they produce, who they work for.
 So why should sponsors stop at telling people how valuable they are?
-Through demos, they can show, not tell, attendees the importance of their product or service.
+Through demos, they can show, not tell, attendees why their product or service matters.

-That soft-touch approach can also attract more attendees, namely the ones that don’t feel like engaging in a drawn out conversation with sales reps.
+That soft-touch approach can also attract more attendees, namely the ones that don’t feel like engaging in a drawn out conversation with a sales rep.

 Just in the last few years, product demos have evolved from a one-way, two-dimensional video to a 3-D, conversational experience in which the prospective customer can explore every aspect of the product on their own.